Domingo Jironza Petriz de Cruzate

 Domingo Jironza Pétriz de Cruzate (or Domingo Gironza) (born c.
 1640) was a Spanish soldier who was Governor of New Mexico from 1683 to 1686, and again from 1689 to 1691.

-He came to office at a time a large part of the province of Santa Fe de Nuevo México was independent of Spanish rule due to the Pueblo Revolt.

-With limited resources, he was unable to reconquer the province.
+The independent Pueblo republic ruled most of what had been Santa Fe de Nuevo México north of El Paso del Norte after the 1680 Pueblo Revolt.
+With limited resources, he was unable to reconquer the Pueblo peoples.

 Early career

 Domingo Jironza Pétriz de Cruzate was born around 1640 in the province of Huesca in Aragon, Spain.

 Possibly he was the Domingo Xironza who married Sebastiana de Oquendo in Mexico City on 30 April 1663.

 If so, he was the son of Antonio Xironza and Ana Mangues Pérez.

 He joined the Spanish armed forces and served in the wars between Spain and Portugal.

 On 10 April 1680 Jironza sailed from Cadiz as Captain in command of fifty soldiers, bound for New Spain.

 On his arrival the viceroy, Payo Enríquez de Rivera, made him mayor of Metztitlán, an office that he held until 1682.